Case study – Bega Valley

 Planning for an adaptive future in Bega Valley

-This Bega Valley demonstration project – through the application of fundamental elements of the Enabling Resilience Investment framework – has shown the possibilities and potential for amplifying existing efforts by local and regional stakeholders to collaboratively do ‘disaster recovery’ differently.
-In doing so, this work has contributed to building a sense of agency in creating future opportunities and generated some high-level themes or options (which need further work to develop fully articulated options and pathways).
-These high-level options have the potential to reduce disaster risks, create and realise new value, and enable transitions towards well-adapted and disaster resilient futures.
-These outcomes form a solid basis for ongoing collaboration in the application of the Enabling Resilience Investment approach to expand and further progress the assessment of options and pathways so they are attractive to private and public sector investment.
+The Bega Valley case study – through the application of fundamental elements of the Enabling Resilience Investment framework – has shown possibilities for amplifying existing efforts by local and regional stakeholders to collaboratively do ‘disaster recovery’ differently.
+In doing so, this work has contributed to building a sense of agency in creating future opportunities and generated high-level options.

 What comes next?

-The next stage of collaborative work, supported under the auspices of the Australian Climate Service, is being scoped with the Bega Valley Shire Council, State Government agencies and community groups and will involve:
+The next stage of collaborative work, funded by the NSW Reconstruction Authority, is now underway with the Bega Valley Shire Council, State Government agencies and community groups and will involve:

 - Wider application of participatory visioning and adaptive options and pathways identification

-- Detailed work with smaller groups to build resilience investment cases.
+- Detailed work with smaller groups to support future investment in resilient assets and services.